 Our Anzac losses - the Jackson family

-So many Picton and Sounds families lost loved ones during World War I; four grandsons of the original James (Jimmy) and Emma Jackson were killed.
+So many Picton and Sounds families lost loved ones during World War I; four grandsons of James (Jimmy) and Emma Jackson were killed.
 Jimmy Jackson was one of the original Te Awaiti whalers of Arapawa Island, and settled in the Sounds in the 1830s.
 Much of the following information was gleaned from Carol Dawber’s book: The Jacksons of Te Awaiti.

 Click image to enlarge

 Albert Ernest Jackson (known as Jack) was the youngest son of James II and Sarah Jackson.
 He was a tall young man and a keen boxer.
 He joined up immediately in 1914 in the 12th Nelson Regiment, and was wounded at Achi Baba, Gallipoli, on 7 May 1915.
-He was taken to hospital in Egypt where he died of fever on the 17th of June, 1915, aged 22.
+He was taken to hospital in Egypt where he died of fever on 17 June, 1915, aged 22.
 He is buried in the Cairo War Memorial Cemetery.

 Percival Hounslow Jackson (known as Hector), was the son of Richard and Letitia Jackson.
 He was working on his aunt Eliza Baldick’s farm in Port Underwood when he enlisted in 1916 with the Canterbury Infantry Brigade.
 After he was killed in the trenches in Ypres, Belgium on 5 October 1917 his medals were sent to his sister, Ruby Hodgman, and he was buried in Tyne Cot Cemetery, Belgium.
 He was 27.